cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 > In `oncotree_2019_03_01`, `TALL` was a leaf node with no children.
 In release `oncotree_2019_06_01`, `TLL` was introduced as a replacement for `TALL` with additional children `ETPLL` and `NKCLL`.

-**The `ONCOTREE_SUGGESTIONS` column would be shown as follows:**
+**The `ONCOTREE_CODE_OPTIONS` column would be shown as follows:**
 > _TALL -> {TLL}, more granular choices introduced_

 ### 5. Invalid Source OncoTree Code
  An invalid source OncoTree Code means the provided code cannot be found in the source version.
-In such a case, mapping cannot be attempted and the `ONCOTREE_SUGGESTIONS` column displays the following:
+In such a case, mapping cannot be attempted and the `ONCOTREE_CODE_OPTIONS` column displays the following:

  > _'Source Code' -> ???, OncoTree code not in source OncoTree version_